 This section contains the graduation requirements and approved courses for the Wenatchee Valley College transfer degrees.
 The last page of the catalog contains a blank planning sheet for checking off graduation requirements as you complete them.
-The degree requirements are also shown on the inside back cover of the catalog.
+The degree requirements are also shown at the back of the catalog.
 As you are planning your education, please be aware that the associate of arts and sciences degree direct transfer agreement (AAS-DTA) is designed for transfer with junior standing to a four-year college.
 If you pursue this degree, you should plan your WVC schedule in accordance with the requirements of the college to which you plan to transfer.
 The following guidelines apply to the AAS-DTA degree:

-The college reserves the right to add or delete courses or change the quarter in which courses are offered.

-- Courses taken to satisfy one requirement of the AAS-DTA degree may not be used to satisfy another requirement of the degree. - Courses accepted by transfer institutions within a completed AAS-DTA degree will not necessarily be accepted without the AAS-DTA degree. - If you request any waiver of graduation requirements, you must submit a written petition to the Academic Regulations Committee.
-Petition forms are available in the office of the vice president of student development. - You may take a maximum of 10 credits on a pass/ fail basis. - The WVC Academic Regulations Committee may approve courses not found in this catalog for use in satisfying AAS-DTA degree requirements.
-Petition forms are available in the office of the vice president of student development.
+- The college reserves the right to add or delete courses or change the quarter in which courses are offered. - Courses taken to satisfy one requirement of the AAS-DTA degree may not be used to satisfy another requirement of the degree. - Courses accepted by transfer institutions within a completed AAS-DTA degree will not necessarily be accepted without the AAS-DTA degree. - If you request any waiver of graduation requirements, you must submit a written petition to the WVC Registrar (see Academic Regulations Committee, page 22).
+Petition forms are available from the student development office. - You may take a maximum of 10 credits on a pass/ fail basis. - The WVC Academic Regulations Committee may approve courses not found in this catalog for use in satisfying AAS-DTA degree requirements.
+Petition forms are available from the student development office.

-See WVC Degree Requirements on page 26.
+See WVC Degree Requirements on page 28.